 I officially have the best neighbors.
-A few weeks ago on my way to pick up my older daughter from preschool, my Korean friend from the community where I live, came to me and gave me a whole box of freshly picked blueberries.
+A few weeks ago on my way to pick my older daughter up from preschool, my Korean friend from the community where I live, approached me and gave me a whole box of freshly picked blueberries.
 It’s a blueberry season after all.

-Since there were a lot of blueberries, I thought that a simple and easy blueberry dessert might be a good after dinner treat for my family.
+Since there was a lot of blueberries, I thought that a simple and easy blueberry dessert might be a good after dinner treat for my family.

 As you already know, I’m obsessed with French food.
 Whenever I see an easy French recipe, I immediately start making it.
 Take this recent recipe of Mustard Chicken.
 So good!!